Home

 If you do not have insurance, and your physician and you think that you should have a bone density test, you can call around to find the cost.

-To keep up with the latest news and research about Osteopenia and Osteoporosis, do subscribe to the free monthly newsletter.
-I am always reading the research and I pass along new studies and tips in Osteopenia Updates
+To keep up with the latest news and research about Osteopenia and Osteoporosis, do subscribe to my free monthly newsletter.
+I am always reading the research and I pass along new studies and tips in the newsletter: Osteopenia Updates